Jaguars

-Photo: Oaxaca Jaguar Tree
+Photo: Oaxaca Jaguar Tree, Sculpture by Ricardo López Pinacho

-Jaguar = a large heavily built cat that has a yellowish-brown coat with black spots, found mainly in the dense forests of Central and South America
+Jaguar = a large heavily built cat that has a yellowish-brown coat with black spots, found mainly in the dense forests of Mexico, Central, and South America

+November 29 is International Jaguar Day.
+November is Jaguar Month.
+Noviembre es el mes del #Jaguar (Panthera onca).

 The jaguar (Panthera onca) is a mammal of the Felidae family and is the most powerful feline in the Americas.
 It is one of four ‘big cats’ in the Panthera genus, along with the tiger, the lion and the leopard of the Old World.